j0sh21/j0sh21/README.md

 👋 Hi, I’m @j0sh21
+- I' from Germany

 👀 I’m interested in automating repetetive tasks

-🌱 I’m currently learning Python (working with Classes, PyQT)
+🌱 I’m currently learning Python
+- Classes
+- PyQt
+- Text mining

 💞️ I’m looking to collaborate on buildig hot lightning stuff

-📫 How to reach me: X: j0sh21_
+📫 How to reach me:

-😄 Pronouns: I dont care

-⚡ Fun fact: 🌈
+- 📧 root@j0sh21.dev
+- X: j0sh21_

 <!---
 j0sh21/j0sh21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.